 Internal transfers can also be useful depending on how the business is structured.
 If part of the business is overstaffed, then internal transfers can help alleviate this issue.
 However, transferring an existing employee and moving them into the vacancy will always leave an open position elsewhere in the company.
 It can sometimes work as a short-term solution, but it will be necessary to hire external candidates eventually to rebalance the workforce.

-3. Risks of internal recruitment
+3. The risks of internal recruitment

 By hiring internally, businesses risk stagnating their company culture, which can leave employees feeling stuck and prevent the company from growing.
 Recruiting external talent can bring a fresh perspective, new and innovative ways of thinking, and the skills required to grow and inspire existing employees.

 Although there are opportunities for internal training involving existing employees training new hires, and new hires sharing their knowledge and experience with their teams, real growth is not possible without a change in perspectives.
 Hiring externally, whether nationally or internationally, can play a vital role in the business’s success, especially for those looking to tap into new markets.